ywyher/better-melon/README.md

 - Pause at each subtitle
   1. Unpause duration -> duration before the player unpauses it self
 - Definition on select or hover setting
+- .ass subtitle support

 ## Planned Features
+- More providers
 - Audio support for anki
-- Video VTT thumbnails
-- Providers selector
 - Definition-on-select functionality
-- .ass subtitle support
 - User-friendly/modern UI redesign

 # Better Melon Self-Hosting Guide